getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 slug: maintenance
 ---

-{% callout %}
-**These instructions are not relevant for those who use our Docker based instances and should be updated.** We will appreciate your help with updating this guide.
-{% endcallout %}

 ## Configuration and Logs

 The supervisor config can be found in: `/etc/supervisor/conf.d/redash.conf` if you're using the new images that install Supervisor with a system packages.
 Otherwise, you can find it at `/opt/redash/supervisord/supervisord.conf`.

 There, you can see the names of Redash's processes (`redash_celery`, `redash_server` and `redash_celery_scheduled`), as well as the location of their logs.
 If no logs location is present, then the logs will be written to `/var/logs/supervisor`.

-For Docker based instances, run `docker ps` to see the running Redash processes.
+For Docker based instances, run `docker ps` to see the running processes.

+> Note: Docker Compose v2 syntax is used for the docker compose commands in this guide.

 ## Restart